robert-westenberger/knowledgebase/mathematics/discrete-mathematics/functions.md

 ## Types Binary Relations
 (Diagrams of two example functions)![diagrams_of_two_functions.png](/diagrams_of_two_functions.png)

+(Left is total and surjective, but not injective) (Right is total and injective but not surjective)
 (If $f$ is a function, it means that every point in the domain column, $A$, has at most one arrow out of it.
 (If more than one arrow comes out of the first column, then it would be a relation not a function).